Fall, Spring, Academic Year

 Iowa City, IA 52242-1802

 Hugging the undulating countryside of Yorkshire on one side and flanked by the beautiful northern coast on the other, the University Hull’s campuses in the vibrant city of Hull and the seaside resort of Scarborough have something to offer everyone.
+Students can choose to study on either campus, but not both.
 The majority of students are on the Hull campus, situated on the northern shore of the Humber Estuary and surrounded by beautiful countryside of rolling hills.
-The smaller campus in Scarborough features Environmental & Marine Sciences, Ecology, Creative Music Technology/Digital Media, and Business.
+Scarborough is a much smaller campus than the Hull campus, but features a variety of unique courses.